wapiflapi/admiral/README.md

 Shifts is a hybrid mixer and Bernoulli gate.
 Each knob mixes linearly between two things as long as the knob is in the top part.
-When going beyond the gray markers and pointing the know down it starts acting as a Bernoulli gate letting the other side take over more and more.
+When going beyond the gray markers and pointing the knob down it starts acting as a Bernoulli gate letting the other side take over more and more.

 When a knob is in the Bernoulli zone it will always fully choose one